bonsai-team/matam/README.md

 ### Quick install

-To install all of the needed depencies except samtools and Java, you can run the following command-line in Debian-like distributions :
+To install all of the needed depencies except samtools, you can run the following command-line in Debian-like distributions :

-  `sudo apt-get update && sudo apt-get install curl git gcc g++ python3 automake make cmake ant libsparsehash-dev zlib1g-dev bzip2`
+  `sudo apt-get update && sudo apt-get install curl git gcc g++ python3 default-jdk automake make cmake ant libsparsehash-dev zlib1g-dev bzip2`

 Since the samtools package in current Ubuntu-like distributions is usualy a deprecated version (v0.1.19), you probably have to get a more recent version.
 We recommand getting samtools through bioconda (https://bioconda.github.io/)